hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `container_image_names` - (Optional) This is the full image reference, as would be specified to \"docker pull\".
 An image will be sourced from the default Docker registry unless the image is fully qualified with an alternative registry.

 * `container_registries` - (Optional) A `container_registries` block as defined below.

 ---

+A `task_scheduling_policy` block supports the following:

+* `node_fill_type` - (Required) Supported values are "Pack" and "Spread".
+"Pack" means as many tasks as possible (taskSlotsPerNode) should be assigned to each node in the pool before any tasks are assigned to the next node in the pool.
+"Spread" means that tasks should be assigned evenly across all nodes in the pool.

+---